IBMDecisionOptimization/do-ws-ucp-demo-app/README.md

 The app.js file is the usual node js entry point.

-The only important thing to do here is to use the right OPTIM_URL and OPTIM_KEY that are used to initialize the DO backend APIs.
+The only important thing to do here is to use the right configuration for decision optimization that is used to initialize the DO backend APIs.

 The values in the goithub repository are not valid.
 You should replace by the corresponding URL/TOKEn from your deployed model.